-D 1586.
-This method consists of mechanically driving an unlined, 2.0-inch outside diameter (OD) standard the borings was drilled near the lower elevations at the site in the western area as a possible basin site.
-The boring was used to conduct a preliminary percolation test.
-Perforated pipe and gravel were placed in the boring, followed by pre-soaking the boring with water.
+Two borings (B-2 and B-6) were drilled near the lower elevations at the site in the western area in the proposed basin site.
+The borings were used to conduct percolation tests.
+Perforated pipe and gravel were placed in the boring, followed by pre-soaking the borings with water.
 Following presoak, a falling-head percolation test was conducted.
-Additional testing should be conducted once water quality basin locations are designed.
+Upon completion of logging and/or testing, all boreholes were subsequently backfilled with borehole cuttings.